neoviki/OTA.Linux/README.md

    ```bash
    ./install.sh
    ```
    This will add the OTA updater daemon (`ota.monitor`) to the startup script, ensuring that it starts and runs on every reboot.
-The script will be added to `rc.local` to make sure it's executed automatically.
+The script will be added to `rc.local` to make sure it is executed automatically.

 ## Server File Structure